kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 `inference`), and LWS must not adopt a pre-existing object at the computed name whose owner or `controllerRef` points elsewhere.

-Phase 1 includes only the stable template set for the selected level; Phase 2 adds the root composite template and nested replica/role templates.
+A flat Workload includes only the stable template set for its selected level;
+a composite Workload includes the root composite template and nested replica/role templates.
 One template is instantiated many times, so scaling does not add Workload entries.

 ### Workload and PodGroup Lifecycle